LaMarcus Aldridge

-LaMarcus Nurae Aldridge (born July 19, 1985) is an American former professional basketball player.
+LaMarcus Nurae Aldridge (born July 19, 1985) is an American former professional basketball player who played in the National Basketball Association (NBA) for 16 seasons.
 He played college basketball for two seasons with the Texas Longhorns.
 Aldridge was selected second overall in the 2006 NBA draft.
 After spending nine seasons with the Portland Trail Blazers, he signed with the San Antonio Spurs in 2015.
 In March 2021, he signed with the Brooklyn Nets after the Spurs bought out his contract.
 He retired after two weeks due to an irregular heartbeat, but returned to the Nets the following season after receiving medical clearance.

 Widely known for his signature fadeaway jump shot, Aldridge has been selected to five All-NBA teams and is a seven-time NBA All-Star.

 Early life

 Aldridge's parents divorced when he was in the fifth grade and he was raised thereafter by his mother who worked for an insurance company.
 Aldridge grew up playing basketball alongside his older brother at parks in Dallas where he was considered to be "the tall kid who couldn't play."
 Standing at as an eighth grader, Aldridge was recruited by Robert Allen, the head basketball coach at Seagoville High School, because of his height.